mihaialexandruteodor/Deus-Ex-ultimate-config/linux/Readme.md

 Step 2:

-put the Kentie files from this repo one level above (Windows version) in the System folder but first install via protontricks with:
+put the Kentie files from this repo in the System folder but first install via protontricks with:

 ```
 protontricks 6910 d3dx10 vcrun2010 dxvk